apupaul1/apupaul1/README.md

 #### 🎯 HobbySync
 🧑‍🤝‍🧑 **Local Hobby Group Organizer**
-Responsive platform for hobby communities with dark/light mode, Firebase Auth, MongoDB, and private routes.
+HobbyHub is a dynamic single-page web application designed to bring people together based on shared interests.
+Users can discover, create, and manage hobby-based groups such as hiking, painting, reading clubs, and more.Responsive platform for hobby communities with dark/light mode, Firebase Auth, MongoDB, and private routes.

 📷 *Preview GIF:*
 ![HobbyHub](https://raw.githubusercontent.com/yourusername/HobbyHub/main/demo.gif) <!-- Replace with actual path -->